Shachindra/SmartCam/README.md

 Modify `wsUrl` in `web/client/index.html`.
 The section of the code looks like this:

-    // CHANGE THIS TO THE APPROPRIATE WS ADDRESS var wsUrl = 'ws://myedison.local:8084/';
+    // CHANGE THIS TO THE APPROPRIATE WS ADDRESS var wsUrl = 'ws://192.168.43.144:9084/';

-Replace `myedison` with the name of your Edison.
+Replace `192.168.43.144` with the ip of your Edison.

 #### Running the Node.js server

 * Navigate to `web/server`.
-* Run the server by typing `node server.js`.
+* Run the server by typing `sudo node SmartCam.js`.

 The Node.js server should now be running.
 The console will look something like this:

-    WebSocket server listening on port 8084
+    WebSocket server listening on port 9084
-    HTTP server listening on port 8080
+    HTTP server listening on port 9080
-    Listening for video stream on port 8082
+    Listening for video stream on port 9082
-    Stream Connected: 127.0.0.1:52995 size: 320x240
+    Stream Connected: 127.0.0.1:52995 size: 640x480

 #### Viewing the video stream

-Open a browser window and navigate to `http://myedison.local:8080`, where `myedison` is the name of your Edison.
+Open a browser window and navigate to `http://192.168.43.144:9080`, where `192.168.43.144` is the ip of your Edison.
 You should now see the video stream from your webcam!

+#### Closing the Video Stream

+For closing the video stream, use 'CTRL+Z' and not 'CTRL+C'.
+'CTRL+C' causes issues with closing the WebSocket port for ffmpeg, which requires a reboot of the system in order to use the video stream again.
+So the steps to close the stream effectively is:

+	'CTRL+Z'
+	ps alx
+	kill -9 <pid of sudo node SmartCam.js>

+You have effectively closed all the connections, and ready to reconnect hassle-free.
+In case of using 'Forever' node module, use appropriate commands to terminate the node process.